platform-crew/locust-telemetry/docs/extending.rst

 References
 ----------

-- See `TelemetryCoordinator` for lifecycle management.
+- See ``TelemetryCoordinator`` on how this recorder plugin is orchestrated.
-- See `TelemetryRecorderPluginManager` for plugin registration and loading.
+- See ``TelemetryRecorderPluginManager`` for recorder plugin registration and loading.
 - Refer to :ref:`quickstart` for setup instructions.